igor47/blog/_posts/2010-04-20-create-your-first-ruby-gem-and-release-it-to-gemcutter.md

 title: Create your first Ruby Gem and release it to Gemcutter
 ---

-<p>A few days ago I was set off to create my first RubyGem.
-There are many resources on how to do this, but it took me a good while to gather all the information I figured I'd need for my application, so I've decided to gather my bit of knowledge in this article.</p>
+A few days ago I was set off to create my first RubyGem.
+There are many resources on how to do this, but it took me a good while to gather all the information I figured I'd need for my application, so I've decided to gather my bit of knowledge in this article.

-<p>This article's goal is kick start the creation of your first Gem.
-To make this experience more enjoyable, I've chosen to use a gem called <a href="http://github.com/technicalpickles/jeweler">Jeweler</a>.</p>
+This article's goal is kick start the creation of your first Gem.
+To make this experience more enjoyable, I've chosen to use a gem called [Jeweler][jw].

-<p><strong>Note:</strong> I am by <strong>no</strong> means a <em>"ruby-pro"</em>.
+**Note:** I am by no means a "ruby-pro".
 I have only created a single Gem, but I thought this article could be helpful to a lot of people, and thus I wrote it.
-If you have any corrections, questions, or suggestions please either email me at sirup@sirupsen.dk or comment below.</p>
+If you have any corrections, questions, or suggestions please either email me at sirup@sirupsen.dk or comment below.

 <!--more-->
 <h2>Preparing</h2>